There are many reasons why you might have feelings of guilt. It could be because of an event, situation, or person.

 - Understand where you are now and what has changed.

-- Think about what would you do differently now.
+- Think about what you would do differently now.

-- Reflect the lessons you've learned.
+- Reflect on the lessons you’ve learned.

 - Get help if you can’t cope on your own.